 June marks Pride month when LGBTQ+ people and their allies come together worldwide to celebrate diversity, unity and solidarity.
 2022 marks the 50th anniversary of the very first Pride March in the UK on 1 July 1972.
 An estimated 1,000 people in London marched from Trafalgar Square to Hyde Park.
 In Portsmouth, 2015 was the start of a consistent Pride event.

-This year’s Pride march in Portsmouth will take place on Saturday 11 June 2022 on Southsea Common.
+This year’s Pride march in Portsmouth took place on Saturday 11 June 2022 on Southsea Common.

 - It’s great to meet new people but ask yourself: Is it safe?
 Is it appropriate?